memarin/dev-playbook/development-process.md

 > * Task item updated
 > * Pushed to staging

-Definition of done is decide by the team and may vary per project.
+Definition of done is decided by the team and may vary per project.

 ###Acceptance Criteria
 List of requirements per user story.
-Guides to team on how to implement the story by enumerating expected features or requirements that has to be done for the story to be accepted by the Product Owner.
+Guides to team on how to implement the story by enumerating expected features or requirements that must be done for the story to be accepted by the Product Owner.

 *Example*
 > User story: As a customer, I want to be able to register into the site.